A problem of immersive technology – smart phone users oblivious to events round them

 The paralympics show a positive approach to disability, so it seems right to point out that the daleks are a positive role model for the disabled too, as their limited mobility is no impediment to their attempts to conquer the universe.

-This week the daleks were in Dr Who and the paralympics were taking place.
+This week (in 2012) the daleks were in Dr Who and the paralympics were taking place.

 The daleks famously have restricted mobility, as they are basically motorised wheelchairs.
 So it’s a short step to imaging them taking part in the paralympics.